LaurentVeyssier/time-serie-Sales-forecasting-with-Prophet/README.md

 The dataset used collects daily historical sales data from 1,115 Rossmann stores over 31 months resulting into 1+ million transaction records.
 In addition to transactions, the dataset includes information about promotions, competition and holiday periods at store level.
 This info is used to incorporate holidays during forecasting step.
 The dataset is available on kaggle [here](https://www.kaggle.com/c/rossmann-store-sales/data).

+# Facebook Prophet
+At its core, the Prophet procedure is an additive regression model with four main components:
+  - A piecewise linear or logistic growth curve trend.
+Prophet automatically detects changes in trends by selecting changepoints from the data.
+  - A yearly seasonal component modeled using Fourier series.
+  - A weekly seasonal component using dummy variables.
+  - A user-provided list of important holidays.

+Key points:
+- Prophet will provide a components plot which graphically describes the model it has fit.
+- The input to Prophet is always a dataframe with two columns: ds and y.
+The ds (datestamp) column should be of a format expected by Pandas, ideally YYYY-MM-DD for a date or YYYY-MM-DD HH:MM:SS for a timestamp.
+The y column must be numeric, and represents the measurement we wish to forecast.

 # Project structure
 1) Exploration and cleaning of the data.
   - Sales reveal a high seasonality at multiple timescale: during the year, within a month and also during a typical week.
 The seasonality is illustrated below.